ZhangHuixin1103/Video-Anomaly-Detection/README.md

   - How to label the anomaly?
 For example, what does granularity look like?

-  - What is the distribution, e.g., in terms of activity labels.
+  - What is the distribution, e.g., in terms of activity labels?

 - training setup